0xflotus/mdtg/README.md

 This is a package that helps you to convert `Date` objects to [military date time](https://en.wikipedia.org/wiki/Date-time_group) and vice versa.

-#### Limitations

-Currently there is no support for different timezones.

 ### Install

 ```bash